valentinpuente/CTXSimul/HOWTO.md

 In principle, the input data set can be any audio set.
 Just adjust the configuration inside the Python launcher.

-# Using Github Codespaces from ttps://github.com/puentev/ctxsimul
+# Using Github Codespaces

 Alternatively, the repository comes with a pre-configured devcontainer.
-Just start a codespace and it should work.
+Just start a codespace and it should work from your web browser, using vscode terminal.